 Perform the cube root operation, x \\ (1/3).
 Named after the functions cbrt and cbrtf in the C api.
 Supports float32, and float64 arguments only.

 16-bit Floating Point Intrinsics

-The following functions are used to operate on 16-bit floating point operands.
+The functions in the cuda. fp16 module are used to operate on 16-bit floating point operands.
 These functions return a 16-bit floating point result.